 Murano Baird McNutt 100% Slim Fit Linen Trucker Jacket in Blue: $34.99 to $49.95

 A solid alternative suggested by AJB007 forum member Obi Sean Kenobi.
 As the name states, this is more of trucker jacket design.
 Meaning welted hip pockets and flapped chest pockets.
 But Baird McNutt is recognized as one of the best linen producers in the world.
 So you can expect the quality of the fabric to be top notch.
 This is coming from independent sellers on Ebay.
-That $34.99 price is for sizes small to large.
-If you need an XL, go to this listing, where the price jumps up to $49.95.
+That $34.99 price is for a size small.
+If you need a size medium to XL, go to this listing, where the price jumps up to $49.95.

 A fairly generic chore jacket in a shorter cut.
 I know some fans aren’t crazy about the drawstring hem on Bond’s jacket.
 If you’re of that opinion, then this style can give you the look without having to go full “blouson”.
 The fabric is 96% cotton/4% Spandex jersey, so there’s some stretch.
-Uniqlo only has sizes large to XXXL in stock.
+Uniqlo has almost all sizes in stock (medium is sold out).
 But in my experience, the brand fits on the small side.
 So sizing up may not be a bad idea.

 Mango Buttoned Cotton Jacket in Ink Blue: on sale for $69.99/£39.99